LukaJCB/purescript-sphynx/Readme.md

+# Sphynx

 Sphynx is a tiny library for inspecting and optimizing final tagless programs in Scala.
-For a look at how this works check out the tests or [this accompanying blog post](https://typelevel.org/blog/2017/12/27/optimizing-final-tagless.html).
+For a look at how this works check out the tests or [this accompanying blog post](http://lukajcb.github.io/blog/functional/2018/01/03/optimizing-tagless-final.html).